OIDC SSO

 In this case, the OIDC client is the app you are making.

-1. Start your app, log in as an administrator, for example demo_administrator, and access the OpenID Setup page.
+1. Start your app, log in as an administrator, for example demo_administrator, and access the IdPs for SSO and API security setup page.

 2. Add a new client configuration and give it an Alias so you can identify it if you have more than one client configuration.